ResetXPDR/MSFS_AutoFPS/README.md

       - Installer runs automatically, showing Release Notes in Notepad and auto-starting the new version.
     - **Show Updates** displays available updates and download links.
     - **Mandatory Updates Only** displays and installs only mandatory updates.
-    - **+ Test** opts users into test version updates.
+    - **Update Channel** sets the minimum maturity level for updates (Release, RC+, Test+, Exp+), replacing the previous binary test‑update model.
+      - The Update Channel dropdown only appears in non‑expert mode when set to a test channel (RC+, Test+, or Exp+); Release‑channel users must enable Expert Options to view or change it.
-      - Test version users who opt out of **+ Test** will be offered a one-time automatic rollback to the latest formal release.
+      - Test‑channel users who return to **Release** will be offered a one-time automatic rollback to the latest formal release.
-      - **Mandatory Updates Only** will be unavailable until the app updates to a release version.
+      - **Mandatory Updates Only** remains unavailable while on any test channel.
-      - Updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
+      - Test‑channel updates run a shorter process than release updates, assuming all core components are already current.
-    - **Compatibility Updates** may be auto-installed if the app fails its compatibility check and a matching update is available, which may potentially be a test build if no stable version exists.
+    - **Compatibility Updates** may be auto‑installed if the app fails its compatibility check and a matching update is available, which may be a test build if no stable version exists.
     - App startup sequence ensures update check is completed before connecting to MSFS.
   - VRAM+ - detects an impending VRAM overflow and either hold or, if close enough, commence reducing key settings known to free up VRAM.
     - **Requires the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app to be installed and running to work**.